MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/secure-data-privacy.md

 ## Create an Azure Policy Set

-After you have mapped your data classification, you should align this with local regulated industry policy requirements and your internal company policies.
-This helps you to create an Azure policy set that governs what infrastructure can be deployed, the location where it can be deployed, and specifies networking and encryption standards.
+After you map your data classification, you should align the classification with local regulated industry policy requirements and your internal company policies.
+This step helps you to create an Azure policy set that governs what infrastructure can be deployed, the location where it can be deployed, and specifies networking and encryption standards.

-For regulated industries, Microsoft has developed many [Regulatory compliance policy initiatives](/industry/sovereignty/policy-portfolio-baseline) which acts as a baseline for compliance frameworks.
+For regulated industries, Microsoft developed many [Regulatory compliance policy initiatives](/industry/sovereignty/policy-portfolio-baseline) which acts as a baseline for compliance frameworks.

 For data classification which follows the same rules for encryption and allowed infrastructure SKUs, and policy initiatives then the data can sit inside the same data landing zone.